 The answers to these questions reflect mindset – the underlying attitudes that shape how a leader leads – as well as how people relate to one another on teams.

 Mindset has an enormous impact on team performance.
-Dana Byrd, an organizational psychologist, licensed coach, and seasoned leadership facilitator with Experience to Lead, has seen this first-hand in her extensive work with executives and high-potential cohorts.
+Dana Byrd, an organizational psychologist, licensed coach, and seasoned leadership facilitator has seen this first-hand in her extensive work with executives and high-potential cohorts.

 “Mindset exerts an influence on our assumptions, perceptions, and reactions.
 If you don’t examine your mindset, it will impact your behavior without you being aware of it,” Byrd says.